 And that’s not all.
 A study funded by the World Cancer Research Fund, has also found that women who eat a mostly Mediterranean diet have a 40 per cent reduced risk of oestrogen-receptor negative breast cancer.

 Inspired by the Ancient Greek civilisation who lived by the philosophy metron ariston (‘everything in moderation’), The Greek Diet advocates drinking wine and encourages you to add another few glugs of olive oil to your food.

 The diet is organised into ‘Twelve Pillar Foods’.
 In each section, Maria and Sarah share their expertise on each food group; Maria tells her experiences of food during her childhood in Greece, and Sarah adds scientific explanations as to why these simple traditions of Greek village life will assist with weight loss.

 Intrigued?
-Read on to find out how these twelve pillars could pave the way to better brain health and sustainable weight loss…
+Read on to find out how some of these pillars could pave the way to better brain health and sustainable weight loss…

 Full of calcium, protein and healthy bacteria, Greek yoghurt has a versatile taste and texture.
 Add it to savoury dishes as a dressing on salad or add honey and fruit to satisfy your sweet tooth.